AssassinUKG/BloodHoundStudy/README.md

 - The user `FKIRCHMANN00135@TESTLAB.LOCALE` is a member of the group `ACCOUNT OPERATORS@TESTLAB.LOCALE`.
 - The members of the group `ACCOUNT OPERATORS@TESTLAB.LOCALE` have `GenericAll` privileges to the group `SERVER OPERATORS@TESTLAB.LOCALE`
 - The members of the group `SERVER OPERATORS@TESTLAB.LOCALE` have permissions to modify the `DACL (Discretionary Access Control List)` on the group `DOMAIN ADMINS@TESTLAB.LOCALE`
+- Then we can become the Domain Admin.
+(AD PWned)